Updates ( July 2025 to September 2025)

 Under All Integrations, navigate to SIEM/SOAR → HTTP Event Collector.

-HEC Integration Set up
+Add New HEC Integration

-On the HTTP Event Collector widget, click Configure, and in the Add New HTTP Event Collector Integration window, complete the following steps:
+In the Add New HTTP Event Collector Integration window, complete the following steps:

-Specify the Integration Name, for example, Splunk_HEC.
+Specify the Integration Name, for example, HTTP Event Collector.

-Select Splunk(HEC) from the SIEM platform drop-down.
+Select either of the following from the SIEM platforms drop-down.

 Note